jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 You now know how to solve a `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#TypeError>`_ by matching function signatures and their calls

-You encountered the following exceptions
+You ran into the following exceptions

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`